Reaction Time Test

 What is a reaction time test?

-A reaction time test measures how quickly you can respond to a visual or auditory stimulus.
-It's a simple but effective way to gauge your reflexes: the time between seeing something happen and physically responding to it.
+A reaction time test measures how quickly you respond to a visual or auditory stimulus.
+This one is a visual reflex test: the box turns green, you click, and ReflexLab reports the gap in milliseconds.

 How this reaction time test works